-We need to find a way to tell the story of the pandemic and As we ripped up our business plan and worked out what we needed to do for 2020, a colleague said we needed how it is driving great inequality in the country.
-We need to to be flexible and responsive if we are to support people tell this as a story of lost potential, not victim narratives.
-The effectively.
-As I thought about working with Big Issue Invest, best solutions for supporting local communities will come I realised that this is how they work with us all the time. from within the communities working with the agencies that have a track record of local delivery.
+As we ripped up our business plan and worked out what we needed to do for 2020, a colleague said we needed to be flexible and responsive if we are to support people effectively.
+As I thought about working with Big Issue Invest, I realised that this is how they work with us all the time.

 Covid-19 is cunning.
-Individuals and organisations that started the year papering over cracks, feel like a wrecking The organisations discussed in this report, and the support ball headed their way.
-Many of the people hardest hit by the provided by Big Issue Invest, showcase how we can work virus are people of colour, freelancers working in the Arts. together to recover from Covid-19.
-Big Issue Invest can The economic fall-out of the pandemic has been greatest for galvanise its networks to offer beacons of hope.
-As a group low income families working in the gig economy.
-Inequalities of investees, we can be more than the sum of our individual have grown over the last year.
-Collage is just launching parts.
-This report is a celebration of these investees and we a Schools programme on hate speech.
-When asked if hope you enjoy it. everyone could name people synonymous with hate speech, none could name a champion who was tackling this issue.
+Individuals and organisations that started the year papering over cracks, feel like a wrecking ball headed their way.
+Many of the people hardest hit by the virus are people of colour, freelancers working in the Arts.
+The economic fall-out of the pandemic has been greatest for low income families working in the gig economy.
+Inequalities have grown over the last year.
+Collage is just launching a Schools programme on hate speech.
+When asked if everyone could name people synonymous with hate speech, none could name a champion who was tackling this issue.
 So, what can Big Issue Invest, and their investees do?